Al-Farabi: Religious beliefs

-Al-Farabi's religious affiliation within Islam is disputed.
+Al-Farabi's religious affiliation within Islam is disputed by scholars.
 While some historians identify him as Sunni, some others assert he was Shia or influenced by Shia.
 Fauzi Najjar argues that al-Farabi's political philosophy was influenced by Shiite sects.
 Giving a positive account, Nadia Maftouni describes Shi'ite aspects of al-Farabi's writings.
 As she put it, al-Farabi in his al-Millah, al-Siyasah al-Madaniyah, and Tahsil al-Sa’adah believes in a utopia governed by Prophet and his successors: the Imams.

 Works and contributions

 Al-Farabi made contributions to the fields of logic, mathematics, music, philosophy, psychology, and education.